Making Extraordinary Environmental and Social Considerations through Our Core Business

-Professeor, Faculty of Economics Takasaki City University of Economics Obtained a PhD from the School of Business Administration (Meiji University).
+Professor, Faculty of Economics, Takasaki City University of Economics Professor, Faculty of Economics, Takasaki City University of Economics Obtained a PhD from the School of Business Administration (Meiji University).
 Specializes in responsible investment and non-financial information disclosure.
-He arrived at his current position in 2008 after becoming a lecturer in the Faculty of Economics at Takasaki City University of Economics in 1997, then an Associate Professor of the same faculty.
-He worked in successive positions as Director of the Society for Environmental Economics and Policy Studies, Chair of the Green Bonds Working Group (Ministry of Environment), and member of the EGS Working Group (Ministry of Environment).
-He has published books including Responsible Investment—Changing the Future through the Flow of Capital (Iwanami Shoten, Publishers) and Stream of Environmental Finance and Responsible Investment (Chuokeizai-sha, Inc.).
+He assumed his current position in 2008 after becoming a lecturer in the Faculty of Economics at Takasaki City University of Economics in 1997, and then an Associate Professor in the same faculty.
+He worked in successive positions as Director of the Society for Environmental Economics and Policy Studies, Chair of the Green Bonds Working Group (Ministry of the Environment), and member of the ESG Financial Workshop (Ministry of the Environment).
+His publications include ESG Investing—New Form of Capitalism (Nikkei Publishing Inc.) and Responsible Investment—Changing the Future through the Flow of Capital (Iwanami Shoten, Publishers).

 Response to Third Party Opinion

-Koji TajimaDirector and Operating Officer
+Koji TajimaDirector and Managing Operating Officer